zulip/zulip/docs/production/system-configuration.md

 1m; adjusting it should only be necessary if your Zulip server has organizations which have more than 20k users.

+#### `size_reporting`

+Set to a true value to enable object size reporting in memcached.
+This incurs a small overhead for every store or delete operation, but allows a memcached_exporter to report precise item size distribution.

 ### `[loadbalancer]`

 #### `ips`